Custodian policies for Infrastructure Code

 --format TEXT

---filters TEXT filter policies or resources as k=v pairs
+--filters TEXT Filter policies or resources as k=v pairs

 with globbing

--p, --policy-dir PATH
+-p, --policy-dir PATH Directory with policies

--d, --directory PATH
+-d, --directory PATH IaC directory to evaluate

--o, --output [cli|github|json]
+-o, --output [cli|github|json] Output format (default cli)

---output-file FILENAME
+--output-file FILENAME Output file (default stdout)

 --summary [policy|resource]